nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
-The Development Tools category provides resources and guides for various tools and technologies used in software development, including data integration, debugging, and version control.
-This category covers 8 subcategories with 14 items, offering a range of technical information to support developers in their work.
+The Development Tools category provides resources and guides for various software development tools and techniques, including data integration, debugging, version control, and more.
+This category covers 8 subcategories with 14 items to help developers streamline their workflow and improve productivity.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*